Complete Guide for PMP Project Description

 If the projects are very similar (with similar objectives and outcomes), can I wrap up the projects and write one project description instead of writing multiple project descriptions?

 Are too many projects a problem?
 What about the length of a project?
-I have projects which span across half a year sometimes and also projects which last only 1 month.
+I have projects that span across half a year sometimes, and also projects that last only 1 month.

 Does the project experience have to be acquired via employment?
 For example, can I use experience such as volunteer work, building my website, or even building a deck for my home?

-Can we mention one person’s name for all my projects in primary contact for work experience?
+Can we mention one person’s name for all my projects as the primary contact for work experience?

 Can I use industry jargon related to my niche field?
 Or should I keep a balance?